 Generally, equipment alone does not qualify for a grant.
 Equipment required to complete a project or implement a program that meets the mission of the Foundation will be considered.
 Equipment upgrades are considered on an individual basis.

-You may, however, a maximum of one project grant and one professional development grant will be approved for the same educator in a given school year.
+You may, however, a maximum of one of each Mini Grant, General (“Choose Your Focus”), and professional development grant will be approved for the same educator in a given school year.

 Grant requests for our traditional granting cycles must be submitted through the AEF Grants Portal.